Days of Thunder: Video games

-Sequel
+Future

 In November 2024, it was reported that Tom Cruise was in final talks to star in and produce a Days of Thunder sequel.
 It is being developed concurrently with an untitled Top Gun: Maverick sequel.
+In July 2026, it was reported that Jonathan Levine was in talks to direct, from a screenplay by Will Staples, and that filming was expected to begin in early 2027.

-In June 2025, Joseph Kosinski told GQ Magazine that his dream pitch is a crossover between Days of Thunder and F1 with Brad Pitt as Kosinski said “Right now, it’d be Cole Trickle [Cruise’s Days of Thunder character].
-We find out that he and Sonny Hayes [Pitt’s character in the F1 movie] have a past.
-They were rivals at some point, maybe crossed paths… I heard about this epic go-kart battle on Interview with the Vampire that Brad and Tom had, and who wouldn’t pay to see those two go head-to-head on the track?”
+In June 2025, Joseph Kosinski told GQ Magazine that his dream pitch is a crossover between Days of Thunder and F1 with Brad Pitt.
+Kosinski said "Right now, it'd be Cole Trickle [Cruise's Days of Thunder character].
+We find out that he and Sonny Hayes [Pitt's character in the F1 movie] have a past.
+They were rivals at some point, maybe crossed paths...
+I heard about this epic go-kart battle on Interview with the Vampire that Brad and Tom had, and who wouldn't pay to see those two go head-to-head on the track?"

+In August 2026, Cruise and Anne Hathaway, who will play a racecar team owner and engineer, announced pre-production of a sequel, with Paramount Pictures announcing the release date as June 2, 2028.